Instructor: Shawn Van Every

 Get up and running with Live Audio/Video using Peer JS and WebRTC

-Come up with an idea for a mid-term project, blog about it, and prepare to talk about it in class next week.
+Come up with an idea for a mid-term project, blog about it and email the class about it (we don't have class next week).

 Have a listen to this interview with Jaron Lanier